jimmycallin/udeval/paper/paper.md

 # Discussion

-Looking at function frequency and its precision in table \ref{tbl:res_corrs}, they have a correlation of $0.67$.
+Looking at function frequency and its precision in table \ref{tbl:res_corrs}, they have a correlation of $0.71$.
 This suggests that the larger rate of function words in a language, the easier it is to parse its function words.
 What is interesting is that this does not hold when looking at content frequency and its precision where one might expect that there is a strong positive correlation which would indicate that a high degree of content relations makes it easier to parse these classes.
-Instead, we find a weak negative correlation of $-0.25$.
+Instead, we find a weak negative correlation of $-0.34$.
 Furthermore, given languages' LAS scores, the more function words there is in a language, the better it performs.
 Even when looking at the relation between the amount of function words in a language with how well it does on content words, the correlation is weakly positive.
 We take this to mean that our choice of parser, while not explicitly tuned for any particular language, still benefits from a context with a high rate of grammatical function words.
 These findings support our hypothesis, that languages with a high degree of function dependency relations has an unfair advantage when comparing attachment scores across languages.

 Regarding the evaluation scores for different evaluation metrics, as presented in figure \ref{fig:content_las_comparison}, it is difficult to tell if any metric is better than the other.
 One might expect that the scoring difference of LAS and WLAS, or LAS and content performance, would correlate with its STTR score, since analytic languages like Hebrew and English have more to lose on decreasing the importance of function words.
 Unfortunately, this correlation is rather weak.
 Assuming that the STTR scoring is reliable, we believe this has to do with what we described above: languages with a high rate of function words provide a better context for content words for parsers.

 Going back to table \ref{tbl:res_corrs}, a better measurement than LAS would be expected to have a weaker correlation with the function frequency ratio, showing that the importance of the amount of function words in a language decrease.
-While WLAS stays on the same level of correlation as LAS, content performance is much weaker.
+While WLAS has a somewhat weaker correlation as LAS, content performance is even more so.

 We ran the measurements on the human judgment data with the results given in table \ref{tbl:human_judgment}.
 Unfortunately, none of the metrics seems to improve upon the LAS score, which was the top scoring metric reported in the original paper.
 Only content recall sees some improvements over LAS for English, but other than that the results are either worse or equal to those of LAS.
 WLAS has overall very small changes compared to LAS, which is somewhat surprising given that the original paper commented on content relations being considered more important than function relations by the manual evaluators.
 This could possibly be explained by function relations overall performing quite well, and whenever there are erroneous function relations they are cascaded from faulty content relations.
 While this hypothesis is supported by table \ref{tbl:cascading_errors}, showing how erroneous function relations in all languages are more commonly having faulty parents than incorrect content relations, the differences are not large enough to indicate that this is the only reason.
 This might also just be an effect of function dependencies being further down in the tree than content dependencies,